Ricky-MY/The-Pictionary-Bot/README.md

 **6.** This process is repeated through every member and every rounds.

 ### How can I run this project?
+Create a virtualenv and install all dependencies inside `requirement.txt`.

+> If you are unfamiliar with virtualenv, follow the steps below.

-To run this project, install it locally by following these steps:
+To run this project manually, follow these steps:

 * 1. Install the discord.py module (USE PYTHON 3.8 OR ABOVE)